jugnuthakur/personal/README.md

 # personal
 Tips and tricks.
-The reporisty conatins collection of my learing which can useful for other people.
+The reporisty conatins collection of my learing.